nxp-mcuxpresso/matter/examples/contact-sensor-app/nxp/k32w/k32w0/README.md

 In case that Openthread CLI is needed, chip_with_ot_cli build argument must be set to 1.

+chip_enable_icd_subscription_handle can be set to 1: it will enable platform specific implementation that handles ICD subscription requests such that it selects subscription report interval value considering maximum interval preferred by the publisher.

 In case the board doesn't have 32KHz crystal fitted, one can use the 32KHz free running oscillator as a clock source.
 In this case one must set the use_fro_32k argument to 1.